-‘The Voice’: Blake Shelton & Adam Levine Reportedly ‘Sick Of The Grind & Long Hours’
+‘The Voice’: Blake Shelton And Adam Levine Reportedly ‘Sick Of The Grind And Long Hours’

 But despite those claims, Levine has also admitted that he can’t imagine his life without The Voice now after appearing on the series alongside Shelton since it first began in 2011.

 “It is a family, the show.
-It feels like such a tight knit thing at this point.
+It feels like such a tight-knit thing at this point.
 I don’t know what I’d do without it,” Adam said on The Today Show earlier this year, adding that not sitting alongside Blake again for another season “seems bizarre” to him.

 “It’s a permanent fixture in your life,” Adam continued of his love for finding talent and building his team.
 “I can’t see my life without The Voice.”